Lithuanian Air Force: 1919–1940

 After the declaration of Lithuania to be an independent state on February 16, 1918, the most urgent task of the new government was to organize a military force that could repel enemy armies that were coming from all sides.
 The first order for the creation of a Lithuanian army came on November 23, 1918.

 In January 1919, an Engineering Company was formed within the military, which contained an Aviation Squad.
 On March 12, 1919, the group was reorganized into an Aviation Company and became an independent military unit.
 Its leader was appointed to be marine engineer officer Petras Petronis.
 This date is considered to be the birthday of the Lithuanian Air Force.

 Between March and December 1919 and between 1932 and 1940, the Kaunas Military Aviation School operated in that city.
 The school trained officers in various aviation disciplines: pilots, observers, gunners and mechanics.

 The first aircraft (Sopwith 1½ Strutter) was taken by the Lithuanian military from the Red Army, on February 5, 1919, at the city of Jieznas.
-On February 27, 1919, eight new reconnaissance aircraft, LVG C.VI, were received.
+On February 27, 1919, eight new LVG C.VI reconnaissance aircraft were received.
 They had been purchased in Germany.
 In June, five more aircraft were purchased.
 In the following years some aircraft were taken as war booty and repaired in Lithuanian Aviation workshops, many were purchased from various countries.
 Later during the interwar period, Lithuania had its native ANBO series of aircraft built by the Lithuanian military officers and aircraft designers Jurgis Dobkevičius and Antanas Gustaitis.